cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 ### Creating new user account

 When user or admin account has been created, you should execute an appropriate hook script.
-More about CloudLinux hooks subsystem: [Control Panel Hooks Integration](/control_panel_integration/#control-panel-hooks-integration)
+More about CloudLinux OS Shared hooks subsystem: [Control Panel Hooks Integration](/control_panel_integration/#control-panel-hooks-integration)

 :::tip Note
 It is safe to enable an interactive shell (/bin/bash) for users when CageFS is enabled.